-(A) Litigation and Contingencies
+Litigation and Contingencies

-From time to time, the Company has been and may again become involved in legal proceedings arising in the ordinary course of business, including product liability, intellectual property, commercial litigation or environmental or other regulatory matters.
-Except as described below, Aquestive is not presently a party to any litigation or legal proceedings that is believed to be material.
+From time to time, the Company has been and may again become involved in legal proceedings arising in the ordinary course of business, including product liability, intellectual property, commercial litigation, or environmental or other regulatory matters.
+Except as described below, Aquestive is not presently a party to any litigation or other legal proceeding that is believed to be material to its financial condition.